Christopher Page: Career

 Cambridge University Press (Volumes I, II and IV) and Yale University Press (III), has recently been completed.
+The set was described by Paul Sparks as 'surely the definitive four part history of the (pre-C20) guitar in England'.

 In 2020, a Festschrift in his honour appeared, Music and Instruments of the Middle Ages.
 Essays in Honour of Christopher Page, edited by Tess Knighton and David Skinner (Woodbridge: The Boydell Press).